A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Related work

-\textbf{Self-Recall} methodologies are generally called methods in which study participants have to remember an event in the past.
-This methodology is used, for instance, in the medical field (e.g. in the diagnosis of injuries \cite{valuri2005validity}), but also frequently in studies in the field of long-term activity recognition.
-Van Laerhoven \etal \cite{van2008using} used this method during a study in which participants were asked to label their personal daily data at the end of the day.
-They noticed that the label quality depends heavily on the participant's recall and can therefore be very coarse.
-During a study conducted by Tapia \etal \cite{tapia2004activity}, every 15 minutes a questionnaire was triggered in which participants needed the answer multiple choice questions about which of 35 predefined activities were recently performed.\\ \textbf{App Assisted Labeling:} Cleland \etal \cite{cleland2014evaluation} presented in 2014 the so called Prompted labeling.
+\textbf{App Assisted Labeling:} \citep{cleland2014evaluation} presented in 2014 the so called Prompted labeling.
 An approach that is already used by commercial smartwatches like the Apple Watch\footnote{\url{https://www.apple.com/watch/}}.
-In this study user's were asked to set a label for a time period which has been detected as an activity right after the activity stops.
-Akbari \etal \cite{akbari2021facilitating} leverages freely available Bluetooth Low Energy (BLE) information broadcasted by other nearby devices and combines this with wearable sensor data in order to detect context and direction changes.
-The participant is asked to set a new label whenever a change in the signal is detected.
-Gjoreski \etal \cite{gjoreski2017versatile} published in 2017 the SHL dataset which contains versatile labeled multimodal sensor data that has been labeled using an Android application that asked the user to set a label whenever they detected a position change via GPS.
-Tonkin \etal \cite{tonkin2018talk} presented a smartphone app that was used in their experimental smart home environment with which study participants were able to either use voice-based labeling, select a label from a list of activities ordered by the corresponding location or scan NFC tags that were installed at locations in the smart house.
-Similar to Tonkin \etal \cite{tonkin2018talk}, Vaizmann \etal \cite{vaizman2018extrasensory} developed an open-source mobile app for recording sensor measurements in combination with a self-reported behavioral context (e.g. driving, eating, in class, showering).
+In this study user's were asked to set a label for a time period which has been detected as an activity right after the activity stops. \citep{akbari2021facilitating} leverages freely available Bluetooth Low Energy (BLE) information broadcasted by other nearby devices and combines this with wearable sensor data in order to detect context and direction changes.
+The participant is asked to set a new label whenever a change in the signal is detected. \citep{gjoreski2017versatile} published in 2017 the SHL dataset which contains versatile labeled multimodal sensor data that has been labeled using an Android application that asked the user to set a label whenever they detected a position change via GPS. \citep{tonkin2018talk} presented a smartphone app that was used in their experimental smart home environment with which study participants were able to either use voice-based labeling, select a label from a list of activities ordered by the corresponding location or scan NFC tags that were installed at locations in the smart house.
+Similar to \citep{tonkin2018talk}, \citep{vaizman2018extrasensory} developed an open-source mobile app for recording sensor measurements in combination with a self-reported behavioral context (e.g. driving, eating, in class, showering).
 60 subjects participated in their study.
 The study found that most of the participants preferred to fill out their past behavior through a daily journal.
-Only some people preferred to set a label for an activity that they are about to do.
-Schröder \etal \cite{schroder2016tool} developed a web-based GUI which can either be used on a smartphone, tablet, or a PC to label data recorded in a smart home environment.
-However, it is important to mention that, According to Cleland \etal \cite{cleland2014evaluation}, the process of continually labeling data becomes laborious for participants and can result in a feeling of discomfort.\\ \textbf{Unsupervised Labeling} is a methodology that uses clustering algorithms to first categorize new samples without deciding yet to which class a sample belongs.
-Leonardis \etal \cite{leonardis2002multiple} presented in 2002 the concept of finding multiple subsets of eigenspaces where, according to Huynh \cite{huynh2008human}, each of them corresponds to an individual activity.
-Huynh uses this knowledge to develop the eigenspace growing algorithm, whereby, \textit{growing} refers to an increasing set of samples as well as to increasing the so-called \textit{effective dimension} of a corresponding eigenspace.
-Based on the reconstruction error (when a new sample is projected to an eigenspace), the algorithm tries to find the best-fitting representation of a sample with minimal redundancy.
-Hassan \etal \cite{hassan2021autoact} recently published a methodology that uses the Pearson Correlation Coefficient to map very specific labels of a variety of datasets to 4 meta labels (inactive, active, walking, and driving) of the ExtraSensory Dataset \cite{vaizman2018extrasensory}.\\ \textbf{Human-in-the-Loop (Labeling)} is a collective term for methodologies that integrates human knowledge into their learning or labeling process.
-Besides of being applied in HAR research, such techniques are often used in Natural Language Processing (NLP) and according to \cite{wu2022survey} the NLP community distinguishes between entity extraction \cite{gentile2019explore, zhang2019invest}, entity linking \cite{klie2020zero}, Q\&A tasks \cite{wallace2019trick} and reading comprehension tasks \cite{bartolo2020beat}.
+Only some people preferred to set a label for an activity that they are about to do. \citep{schroder2016tool} developed a web-based GUI which can either be used on a smartphone, tablet, or a PC to label data recorded in a smart home environment.
+However, it is important to mention that, According to \citep{cleland2014evaluation}, the process of continually labeling data becomes laborious for participants and can result in a feeling of discomfort.